fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 ```
 +$00 / 1: resource fork compression method
 +$01 / 1: data fork compression method
-+$02 / 2: checksum of resource fork contents
++$02 / 2: CRC of resource fork contents
-+$04 / 2: checksum of data fork contents
++$04 / 2: CRC of data fork contents
 +$06 / 4: blocks required to store resource fork on ProDOS
 +$0a / 4: blocks required to store data fork on ProDOS
 +$0e / 4: length of resource fork in archive (compressed)